Kurt Raaflaub

-Kurt Arnold Raaflaub (15 February 1941 – 12 September 2023) was a Swiss historian and Emeritus Professor of Classics and History at Brown University, where he taught Greek and Roman history.
-He was the brother of conductor Beat Raaflaub.
+Kurt Arnold Raaflaub (15 February 1941 – 12 September 2023) was a Swiss and American historian and emeritus named chair professor of classics and ancient history at Brown University, where he taught Greek and Roman history.
+He was a president of the Society for Classical Studies in 2008 and won the American Historical Association's 2004 James Henry Breasted Prize for his book The Discovery of Freedom in Ancient Greece.

-Life and career
+Early life and education

-Raaflaub was born to Fritz Raaflaub and Heidi Ninck in 1941 in Cameroon where his father worked as a teacher and missionary.
-After returning to his Swiss hometown Basel, he graduated from the University of Basel in 1970 and was first employed at the Freie Universität Berlin, Germany.
-In 1978 he became a professor at Brown University in Providence, Rhode Island, remaining in this position until his retirement in 2009.
-Raaflaub was married to Deborah Boedeker; they co-directed the Center for Hellenic Studies in Washington, D.C.
+Raaflaub was born to Fritz Raaflaub and Heidi Ninck on 15 February 1941 in Buea, Cameroon, where his father worked as a missionary.
+After returning to his Swiss hometown of Basel at age seven, he graduated from the University of Basel with a doctorate in classics and ancient history in 1970.
+He served in the Swiss military.